Testing time evolution of the mass distribution of the black hole mergers: Demonstration

 \subsubsection{Mergers of astrophysical BHs}

-As for the shape of the merger rate density of the astrophysical BHs, we adopt the simple phenomenological model studied in \cite{LIGOScientific:2018jsj} \footnote{This model is called {\it model B} in \cite{LIGOScientific:2018jsj}}.
-This model is disfavored by the updated analysis presented in \cite{LIGOScientific:2020kqk}.
-Nevertheless, we adopt this model in our analysis because our purpose is to demonstrate the effectiveness of our statistical method, and the use of the simple model would be enough for this purpose.
-It should be also noticed that there remains a possibility that only some fraction of the merger events obeys this model.
-The mass dependent part $h(m_1,m_2)$ in this model is given by \be h(m_1,m_2)=C m_1^{-\alpha} {\left( \frac{m_2}{m_1} \right)}^{\beta_q} \Theta (m_2-m_{\rm min}) \Theta (m_{\rm max}-m_1) \Theta (m_1-m_2), \ee where $\Theta (x)$ is the Heaviside function, and $C$ is the normalization constant.
-This shape contains four free parameters $\alpha, \beta_q, m_{\rm min}$, and $m_{\rm max}$.
-In \cite{LIGOScientific:2018jsj}, this model has been compared with the data obtained during the first and the second observing runs of LIGO and Virgo, and the posteriors of the four free parameters are derived.
-In our analysis, we choose them to be $\alpha=1.3,~\beta_q=7$ and $(m_{\rm min}, ~m_{\rm max})=(8~M_\odot,~40~M_\odot)$ which are consistent with the posteriors mentioned above.
-The time evolution part $f(t)$ is assumed to exactly follow the star formation rate \cite{Madau:2014bja}, namely, \be f(z)=\frac{1}{0.997}\frac{{(1+z)}^{2.7}}{1+{\left( \frac{1+z}{2.9} \right)}^{5.6}}. \ee Here we abuse the notation of $f(t)$ by changing the argument from the cosmic time $t$ to the redshift $z$ since the star formation rate is commonly given in terms of $z$.
+As for the shape of the merger rate density of the astrophysical BHs, we adopt the simple phenomenological model studied by \cite{LIGOScientific:2018jsj} \footnote{This model is called {\it model B} in \cite{LIGOScientific:2018jsj}}.
+This model is disfavored by the updated analysis presented by \cite{LIGOScientific:2020kqk}.
+Nevertheless, we adopt this model in our analysis because our purpose is to demonstrate the effectiveness of our statistical method, and the use of the simple model would be sufficient for this purpose.
+Notice also that there remains a possibility that only a fraction of the merger events obey this model.
+The mass-dependent part $h(m_1,m_2)$ in this model is given by \be h(m_1,m_2)=C m_1^{-\alpha} {\left( \frac{m_2}{m_1} \right)}^{\beta_q} \Theta (m_2-m_{\rm min}) \Theta (m_{\rm max}-m_1) \Theta (m_1-m_2), \ee where $\Theta (x)$ is the Heaviside function and $C$ is the normalization constant.
+This shape contains four free parameters: $\alpha, \beta_q, m_{\rm min}$, and $m_{\rm max}$.
+In the analysis by \cite{LIGOScientific:2018jsj}, this model has been compared with the data obtained during the first and second observation runs of LIGO and Virgo, and the posteriors of the four free parameters are derived.
+In our analysis, we choose them to be $\alpha=1.3,~\beta_q=7$, and $(m_{\rm min}, ~m_{\rm max})=(8~M_\odot,~40~M_\odot)$, which are consistent with the posteriors mentioned above.
+The time evolution part $f(t)$ is assumed to exactly follow the star formation rate (\cite{Madau:2014bja}), namely, \be f(z)=\frac{1}{0.997}\frac{{(1+z)}^{2.7}}{1+{\left( \frac{1+z}{2.9} \right)}^{5.6}}. \ee Here, we abuse the notation of $f(t)$ by changing the argument from the cosmic time $t$ to the redshift $z$ since the star formation rate is commonly given in terms of $z$.